Matcmps/Matcmps/README.md

 Hi 👋 My name is Matheus
 ==========================

-Automation and Software Engineer and AI enthusiastic
+Automation and Software Engineer | AI enthusiastic
 -----------------------------

 I'm a 27 years old engineer and have been coding since I was 19.
 I love to code and my main focus is back-end development, making applications that impact the life of thousands of users.